-Sabre is the classic example of a platform abusing their market power through the governance policies of the platform.
-Owned in 1976 by American Airlines, Sabre held a monopoly position for travel agents to search for and make airline reservations for customers.
-Sabre was sued for anticompetitive behavior because the platform prioritized the American Airlines flights (its owner) in flight searches.
-This policy benefited the firm that owned the platform (American Airlines) but decreased the quality of the match on the exchange and increased transaction search costs for users.56
+sued for anticompetitive behavior because the platform prioritized the American Airlines flights (its owner) in flight searches.
+This policy benefited the firm that owned the platform (American Airlines) but decreased the quality of the match on the exchange and increased transaction search costs for users.

-In a similar move, Amazon was accused of prioritizing its private label items in users' search results, thereby increasing the search costs for consumers and decreasing the quality of the match.57 Amazon supposedly prioritized the sale of its own products and benefited the firm while harming the efficiency of the platforms and its users.
+In a similar move, Amazon was accused of prioritizing its private label items in users' search results, thereby increasing the search costs for consumers and decreasing the quality of the match.
+Amazon supposedly prioritized the sale of its own products and benefited the firm while harming the efficiency of the platforms and its users.

-Ticketmaster came under similar scrutiny when the platform failed to adequately enable Taylor Swift fans to search for and purchase tickets for her 2023 concert.
+Ticketmaster came under similar scrutiny when the platform failed to adequately enable Taylor Swift fans to search for and purchase tickets ets for her 2023 concert.
 While the price of the tickets sold on the platform never changed, many verified fans were unable to purchase tickets on the primary exchange.
-Instead, scalpers were able to purchase tickets and sell them in a secondary exchange, offered by Ticketmaster, where the prices were higher and the processing fees were larger for Ticketmaster.58 The governance decrease the efficiency of the exchange.")
+Instead, scalpers were able to purchase tickets and sell them in a secondary exchange, offered by Ticketmaster, where the prices were higher and the processing fees were larger for Ticketmaster.
+The governance policies of the primary exchange for Taylor Swift tickets not only increased the search costs for legitimate fans buying tickets to attend the concert, but also facilitated scalpers buying more tickets and contributing to the secondary resale market, which was much more profitable for the firm (Ticketmaster).